CardiacModelling/empirical_quantification_of_model_discrepancy/README.md

-# Empirical quantification of predictive uncertainty due to model discrepancy by training with an ensemble of experimental designs: an application to hERG kinetics
+# Empirical quantification of predictive uncertainty due to model discrepancy by training with an ensemble of experimental designs: an application to ion channel kinetics
-This repository contains the code necessary to reproduce the figures presented in our publication: _Empirical quantification of predictive uncertainty due to model discrepancy by training with an ensemble of experimental designs: an application to hERG kinetic_, Joseph G. Shuttleworth, Chon Lok Lei, Dominic G. Whittaker, Simon P. Preston and Gary R. Mirams.
+This repository contains the code necessary to reproduce the figures presented in our publication: _Empirical quantification of predictive uncertainty due to model discrepancy by training with an ensemble of experimental designs: an application to ion channel kinetics_, Joseph G. Shuttleworth, Chon Lok Lei, Dominic G. Whittaker, Simon P. Preston and Gary R. Mirams.

 This repository consists of package for the processing and analysis of patch-clamp electrophysiology data.
 Some of this functionality is used in the paper.
-The code ran to produce our Figures are the `scripts` directory, and the corresponding output is provided in the `output` directory.
+The code ran to produce our figures are the `scripts` directory, and the corresponding output is provided in the `output` directory.

 ## Installation